jensalindgren/day-planner-t/README.md

 14. Click "Connect" next the repository name.
 15. Choose "Automatic deploys" or "Manual deploys" to deploy your application.

+Here is the link to the deployed application: [Day Planner](https://day-planner.herokuapp.com/)

 ## Features Left to Implement

 ## Credits